 After stints at the Citadelic Festival and Jazz Middelheim 1.5, Sound in Motion continues to try and fill the gap created by the cancellation of the Summer Bummer Festival at the end of August 2020.
-This way Sound in Motion – in collaboration with De Studio and Trix – is supporting, together with you, more than 20 artists and culture workers in these precarious times.
+This way Sound in Motion – in collaboration with De Studio, Trix and Radio Centraal – is supporting, together with you, more than 20 artists and culture workers in these precarious times.

 On recent releases like Kyoto, De Wolkendragers and Summer still, reed player Joachim Badenhorst reflects and reacts on the bizarre Covid times we are living in.
 But as solitary as this music might be created collaborating with other musicians is still one of his primary motivations.
 So the assembly Badenhorst organised on October 1st during Garlic & Jazz – a recurring event by Badenhorst, Bei Wen Tan, Otark and Het Bos that combines food an music – capturing the imagination with musicians who have Antwerp and adventurous music as a common thread didn’t come as a surprise: multi-instrumentalist Tsubasa Hori deepens sounds from instruments like Taiko (drums), Koto (Japanese harp) and Kyujo-orin (bells) that are deeply rooted in tradition, excel in the avant garde or flirt with rock and pop; Indrė Jurgelevičiūtė saves the Baltic psaltery or Kanklės – a plucked box zither from Lithuania – from oblivion and combines this with a heavenly voice in bands and projects like Merope, Efterklang or Book of Air and with musicians like Bert Cools, Solo Cissokho or Shahzad Ismaily; Roman Hiele stands for electronic confusion in a most imaginative and intense manner, that’s what we read over at the Dansende Beren blog, and that’s what we can easily confirm.
 To see just how confused you will get, purchase Stadspark, Mélodie 2020, Saints (OST), Ritmische Bezinning or even better get Sings, Hiele’s brand new release for Ultra Eczema released on december 4th.
 Summer Bummer Virtual Rebound now offers you a chance to experience Badenhorst, Hori, Jurgelevičiūtė and Hiele on their second date ever.